 - Line a baking sheet with foil or parchment paper.
 Set the oven to 350 F. While my current oven bakes the cakes fine when the rack is in the middle, you may need to adjust your oven rack to the upper third of the oven if you find that the bottoms of your cakes tend to burn.

 - Lightly dust your hands with flour and then roll the finished ball between your hands, lightly coating it.
-The mold I am using are the plastic plunger types, not the traditional wooden ones, which have a different technique for filling and loosening the cake from.
+The mold I am using are the plastic plunger types (ordered right from Amazon), not the traditional wooden ones, which have a different technique for filling and loosening the cake from.
 To fill these plastic molds, I lightly squeeze the ball into an oblong shape so that I'm sure I can fit it inside the mold without catching the dough on the edges.
 Once inside the mold completely (don't worry if some of the dough still sticks out), push the mold down onto the work surface and let the work surface push the excess dough completely into the mold (the pressure will deform the cake so that it fills the interior of the mold without tearing).
 Then, I give the plunger several hard, vigorous pushes (don't worry, the cake can take it), then lift the mold while slowly pushing down on the plunger one more time, releasing the cake from the mold.
 (See note 4 below for additional tips)

 - Arrange the cakes on the prepared baking sheet.
 Bake for 6 minutes.
 Meanwhile, in a small bowl, make the egg wash by whisking the egg.
 It's important to pre-bake the cakes, because the dough is very absorbent - if you try to give them an egg wash before they have cooked a little, the stamped designs will simply melt back into the cake.